dev-agra/alemeno-urianalyzer/README.md

 Other deployment schems like Docker with EC2, Nginx proxy were not used as the deployment is only for demonstration purpose.
 The webapp is deployed on the url: https://alemeno-urianalyzer-assign.onrender.com/

+Instructions to use:
+1) Submit a image file
+2) Press F12
+3) Vist the "Network" section of Inspect Element Tool
+4) A "POST" request is made to 'process_image' double click on it
+5) A JSON response with RGB values for each of the Urine Strip testing parameter(pH, Blood, etc)

 The image processing is done as:
 ![image-processing](https://github.com/dev-agra/alemeno-urianalyzer/blob/master/core_apps/images_app/static/images_app/Screenshot%20(325).png)